crypto-banker/bridgeless/README.md

 `forge test -vv --match-test BSC`

 If you're looking to learn more about how to use Bridgeless's contracts, the tests are a great place to start.

+<a name="example"/></a>
+## Example Usecase & Order Flow
+Suppose `User` has been airdropped some ERC20 `tokenA` on a new EVM chain, named `NewChain`. `User` would like to transact on `NewChain`, but they cannot send any transactions on `NewChain`, since they don't have any of the chain's native token, `NEW`.
+The simplest solution would be swapping some of their `tokenA` for `NEW`, but since the `User` does not have any `NEW`, they cannot even pay the gas fee to perform this swap on a DEX.

+With Bridgeless, `User` can simply issue 2 **digital signatures**, and let a `fulfiller` perform the swap for them!
+The first digital signature is a signed approval to allow the `Bridgeless` contract to transfer the `User`'s `tokenA`.
+The second digital signature cryptographically attests to the `User`'s desire to swap `X` of `tokenA` for `Y` of `NEW`, within their desired `deadline` (e.g. within the next 5 minutes).

+`Fulfiller` finds a good swap route, takes the `User`'s digital signatures, and bundles together a single complex transaction, in which:
+1. A call is made to `tokenA.permit`; the `tokenA` contract checks the `User`'s first digital signature and then completes the action of `User` giving the `Bridgeless` contract the power to transfer their `tokenA`s.
+2. A call is made to `Bridgeless.fulfillOrder`, which verifies the integrity of the order by checking it against the `User`'s second digital signature, transfers `X` of `tokenA` from `User` to an `BridgelessCallee` contract specified by the `Fulfiller`, passing on the order details.
+3. The `BridgelessCallee` contract executes the trade, taking the provide `tokenA` ERC20 tokens and swapping them for `Z` of `NEW`, where `Z > Y`.
+4. The adapter sends `Y` of `NEW` to `User`.
+The `Fulfiller` is free to keep the excess `(Z - Y)` in `NEW` tokens.
+5. The `Bridgeless` contract verifies that the order was fulfilled successfully and **reverts the entire transaction** if the order was not adequately fulfilled.
+If a transaction reversion takes place, the `Fulfiller` still pays the transaction fees; in this case the `User` does not pay anything and all `tokenA` tokens remain in their wallet.

+Assuming successful order fulfillment, we have:
+* The `User` has successfully swapped `X` of `tokenA` for `Y` of `NEW`
+* The `Fulfiller` has made a revenue of `(Z - Y)` in `NEW` tokens -- if this amount exceeds the gas fees of their transaction, then they have made a profit!

+Note that a fulfiller can accomplish this complex transaction through a custom-built smart contract, or by simply intelligently combining multiple permissionless smart contracts, as is demonstrated in this repository's existing tests.

 <a name="contracts"/></a>
 ## Contracts